teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 We’re an agency and the industry model is based on billable days.

-Come the revolution we’ll change this but right now our time is what we sell.
+We're working on evolving from this but right now our time is what we sell.

-We’re starting to move to a price-by-value model but we’ve got a long way to go.

 ##Does travel time count against billable hours?